lqc/thinkcspy/source/classes_and_objects_I.rst

 the current balance, and perhaps a log of all transactions.
 The methods would allow us to query the current balance, deposit new funds, or make a payment.
 Making a payment would include an amount, and a description, so that this could be added to the transaction log.
-We'd also want a methods to show the transaction log.
+We'd also want a method to show the transaction log.

 Glossary